jbrunton/jbrunton.com-jekyll/_posts/2012-10-10-how-to-write-testable-code.md

     - Unit Tests
 ---

-In my post [Principles of Good Software Design](/blog/2012/10/08/principles-of-good-software-design), I outlined the key principles which I think underpin all good code.
+In my post [Principles of Good Software Design](/blog/2012/10/08/principles-of-good-software-design), I outlined the principles which I think underpin all good code.
 This post continues the theme (reiterating a few of the same points), but from the point of view of what it takes to write code which is easily testable.

 For clarity, I should point out that I'm using *testable* in this post to mean *unit-testable*.
 Writing *feature tests* and *integration tests* throws up different challenges &mdash; but if we write our code to be unit testable then we'll be in a much better start place to implement these other kinds of tests later.